 If this is a problem you are experiencing, here is a way to combat it.

-What you want to avoid is focusing too much on older jobs that may end up highlighting the fact that you haven’t done anything that important for a while.
-This may also show future employers that your skills could be rusty if you haven’t employed them since three or four jobs ago.
+You want to avoid focusing too much on older jobs that may end up highlighting the fact you haven’t done anything significant for a while.
+This may show future employers that your skills could be rusty if you haven’t employed them for three or four jobs ago.
 This is not what you are trying to accomplish.
-So here is a solution that will allow you to still include this important information while not making it look like you have been wasting your time since.
+So here is a solution that will allow you to include this vital information while not making it look like you have been wasting your time since.

 Look to The Recent Experience, Too